sukujgrg/kubernetes-tutorials/bare-metal-ingress/README.md

 }
 ```

-#### Create ingress controller as a Deamonset
+#### Create Ingress Controller as a Deamonset

-When ingress controller is deployed as a deamonset, ports 80 and 443 of the Ingress controller container are mapped
+When Ingress Controller is deployed as a deamonset, ports 80 and 443 of the Ingress controller container are mapped
 to the same ports of the node where the container is running.
 To access the Ingress controller, use those ports
 and an IP address of any node of the cluster where the Ingress controller is running.